 Lego Imagination Center is an excellent place to visit for the ultimate fun with your kids when the outdoors isn’t so friendly.
 The center is located on the Mall of America‘s 2nd floor, and it’s here where you realize that building blocks aren’t just for kids.

 With Lego models spread throughout the expansive 6,500 square feet area, four stories up, the fun here will make you forget about the chilly weather outside.
 The best thing is that the center offers fun activities for everyone.

 21. Try out a Casino

-If you’d rather enjoy some time on the Slots machines or play Roulette, picking one of these casinos can help make your winter days in Minnesota more enjoyable.
+If you’d rather enjoy some time on the slot machines or play roulette, picking one of these casinos can help make your winter days in Minnesota more enjoyable.

 - Seven Clans Casino

 However, make sure that you feel lucky before heading to the casinos.
 Some luck always comes in handy here.
 Visiting one of these casinos might be among the winter’s most exciting indoor things to do in Minnesota.